Keep your pets safe this Thanksgiving. Here are numerous do’s and don’ts for Thanksgiving pet safety: (Thanksgivingukkah too)

 –Do keep your eye on packaging.
 Ensure you dispose of any turkey or other food packaging quickly and appropriately.
 All strings, plastic holders and bags that have a meat smell can be very attractive to a pet.
 Once ingested, these items can cause damage or blockage of the intestines.

 –Do stuff a Kong with kibble, dog treats or add a few nibbles of cooked turkey and vegetables.
 Yum.

 –Do guard the bread machine or if dough is rising on the counter, remove to safer ground.
 When raw bread dough is ingested, the animal’s body heat causes the dough to rise in his stomach where it expands.
 The dog max experience bloating and abdominal pain and require emergency surgery.

-–Don’t leave beer, wine, and spirits; move them to higher ground.
+–Don’t leave beer, wine, and spirits within reach.
+Move liquid refreshments to higher ground.
 Dogs can become quite ill, go into a coma or die.

 –Do beware of decorations and centerpieces, particularly some plants, flowers, pine cones, and needles.
 The latter may cause intestinal blockage.